philzook58/philzook58.github.io/_drafts/2020-11-16-Separation_Logic.markdown

 wordpress_id: 2997
 ---

+Compiling speration logic to Z3.
+I'd want to representy maps.
+The big shift for me is that seperation logic wants to talk about partial maps/functions.

+Choices for map:
+association lists
+Sets of tuples
+Abstract definition with axioms

 https://stackoverflow.com/questions/52313122/map-data-structure-in-z3 dafny axioms for maps.
 Maybe use this to model https://github.com/Z3Prover/z3/issues/811 pointers to seperation logic stuff in smt viper has seperation logic?